dhellmann/pymotw/PyMOTW/xmlrpclib/index.rst

     2 ['string', "<type 'str'>", 'string']

-If one of the calls causes a Fault or otherwise raises an exception, the exception is raised when the result is produced from the iterator and no more results are available.
+If one of the calls causes a :class:`Fault` or otherwise raises an exception, the exception is raised when the result is produced from the iterator and no more results are available.

 .. include:: xmlrpclib_MultiCall_exception.py
     :literal: